Most business owners know they need SEO.

 - How well you can implement their recommendations.

 In this Information Age, virtually anyone can buy an online course and sound like an expert.
 Business owners have a hard time telling the difference, especially if the other person also has sales skills.
 This was more common in SEO a few years ago.
-Today, you see it’s more frequent with Facebook ads.
+Today, this is more frequent with Facebook ads.

 Ya know those hungry 20-somethings selling you Facebook ads?